Editorial Ethics and Best Practices Code

 • Early dissemination via Ahead of Print with DOI registration through Crossref.

-This Code of Ethics ensures that JER operates with integrity, promotes high-quality research, and remains accountable to its international academic community.
+This Code of Ethics ensures that the journal operates with integrity, promotes high-quality research, and remains accountable to its international academic community.